albertisfu/spanish_rails/README.md

 $ rails g spanish_rails:install
 ```

-If will ask to overwrite the file inflections.
+It will ask to overwrite the inflections config file.
 If you have not modified that file in your project, you can safely overwrite it.

 ## Contributing